 Businesses May Owe Taxes on Sold Vehicles

 In fact, businesses are required to file IRS form 4797 and calculate any gain or loss on the vehicle.
 If the vehicle is sold for an amount greater than the amount that has been deducted, it is taxable.
-No income tax is due on the sale of the car.
+No income tax is due on vehicles that are sold at a loss.

 Individuals Usually Won't Owe any Income Tax

-Antique or Classic Car Considerations
+Collectible or Classic Car Considerations